MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/join-datasets.md

 ## Create and view analysis

 > [!Note]
-> Only users who are assigned the analyst role or have create joins permissions for joined datasets in the Admin settings will see the **Joined Datasets** page.
+> Only users who are assigned the analyst role or have create joins permission for joined datasets in Admin settings can see the **Joined Datasets** page.

 1. In Workplace Analytics Azure Templates, select **Join Datasets** > **Joined Datasets**.
-2. Select the dataset name from the list.
+2. Select the name of the dataset from the list to view existing analysis and to add new analysis.
 3. Select **Add New Analysis** at top right of the table.
 4. In **New Analysis Settings**, enter a name, select which attribute to group by, and which fields to aggregate (use for calculations), and then select **Submit**.
 5. After the analysis is successfully created, it'll be available in the **Joined Datasets** list with the following options: